wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/ReadMe.md

 > 3. Find the addon named "**Markdown Viewer Webext**" and click it.
 Then you are led to the info page of the addon.
 > 4. Click the "**Options**" tab.
 Then you see the panel of options of the addon.
 > 5. Scroll down a bit the panel and find the section of title "**Custom CSS**".
 Below the title you see a multi-lined text input box.
-> 6. Copy-paste the entire content of the css generated by my tools, into the input box.
+> 6. Copy the entire content of the `...--firefox-addon.default.css` file, and paste into the input box, replacing the existing content of the input box.
 > 7. Click anywhere outside the input box.
 This simple action will make the new content take effects.
 And you see a green text saying "**SAVED**" for approval.
 > 8. Open any markdown file with your Firefox browser and see the result.